Hats-Protocol/farcaster-delegator/README.md

 The `typehash` argument is the EIP-712 typehash corresponding to the Farcaster function being authorized.
 This enables implementers to authorize different signers for different functions.

 > [!NOTE]
-> For an example implementation, see the [HatsFarcasterDelegator implementation](https://github.com/Hats-Protocol/farcaster-delegator/blob/main/src/HatsFarcasterDelegator.sol#L119).
+> For an example implementation of `FarcasterDelegator._isValidSigner()`, see the [HatsFarcasterDelegator implementation](https://github.com/Hats-Protocol/farcaster-delegator/blob/main/src/HatsFarcasterDelegator.sol#L119).

 ### Valid Signatures